damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Add default lists

 There.
-Now we can just drag the new issue from the backlog into the To Do column to indicate that it should be worked on this sprint.
-I’ll switch hats now, and as a developer, let’s go ahead and move it to Doing, because we want to resolve this issue right now.
+Now we can just drag the new issue from the backlog into the Doing column, because we want to resolve this issue right now.

 > * Drag issue from To Do to Doing